Skip to main content

 How Are Restitution Payments Made?

-The way that restitution is collected and disbursed may differ from state to state, but typically it will be payable through the court or probation department.
-The restitution payment schedule is usually monthly but it can be paid in a lump sum settlement.
+The collection of restitution and its disbursement may differ from state to state.
+Still, typically, it will be payable through the court or probation department.
+The restitution payment schedule is usually monthly.
+But, some defendants pay in a lump sum settlement.

-Money in the trust account is garnished to pay for court-ordered restitution and fines.
-It is also used by the inmate to make purchases for their personal needs.
-Because an inmate's account often has a minimal balance, it can take a very long time for victims to receive any substantial restitution.
+Money in the trust account is eligible for garnishment to pay for court-ordered restitution and fines.
+The inmate also uses it to make purchases for their personal needs.
+Because an inmate's account often has a minimal balance, it can take a long time for victims to receive much restitution.

-When an inmate is released on probation or parole and begins earning more income, payments could increase.
+Payments could increase when an inmate gets released on probation or parole and earns more income.
 Regular restitution payments are often a court-ordered condition of probation.

 What Type of Expenses Can Restitution Cover?

-States vary on the level of assistance they provide to crime victims.
+States vary on the level of help they provide to crime victims.
+Besides the defendant's criminal sentence, some states will help make the victim "whole" by providing compensation.
 Many states have a victim compensation program that can help with payments if the perpetrator cannot pay.
-Victims might receive support from a crime victim services agency.
+Victims might get support from a crime victim services agency.
+Victims can request compensation from the North Carolina Victim Compensation Program.
+This applies even in cases where the defendant is acquitted, such as identity theft.

-A crime victim can also contact their local District Attorney's office to report that payments are not being received.
+A crime victim can also contact their local district attorney's office to report that payments are not received.
 If restitution is a court-ordered condition of probation, non-payment is a probation violation.
-The offender may be ordered to find work in order to make payments or even sent back to jail or prison for willful defiance of the order to pay back the victims (which, ironically, would likely delay payments).
+The offender must find work to make payments.
+The offender's failure to pay can result in them getting sent back to jail or prison.
+This is for willful defiance of the order to pay back the victims (which, ironically, would likely delay payments).

-Some states allow unpaid orders of restitution to be converted to civil judgments.
-In California, for example, victims can then use the civil court system to collect on the debt.
-The civil court system may more options for ensuring payment; for example, the courts could garnish wages of offenders.
+Some states allow the conversion of unpaid orders of restitution to civil judgments.
+In California, for example, victims can use the civil court system to collect on the debt.
+The civil court system may have more options for ensuring payment; for example, the courts could garnish the wages of offenders.

 Restitution is a way for offenders to partially repay crime victims for their losses.
-If you were ordered to pay or receive restitution, contact an experienced criminal defense attorney in your state for restitution information.
+If you must pay or receive restitution in a criminal or civil case, contact an experienced criminal defense attorney in your state for restitution information.

 Was this helpful?